theodoreOnzGit/sharpFlowSolver/sharpFluidMechanicsLibraries/frictionFactorLibraries/PipeFrictionFactor/README.md

 ##### Turgut2014

 Turgut, O. E., Asker, M., & Coban, M. T. (2014).
 A review of non iterative friction factor correlations for the calculation of pressure drop in pipes.
 Bitlis Eren University Journal of Science and Technology, 4(1), 1-8.

+##### Zimparov2021

+Zimparov, V. D., Angelov, M. S., & Hristov, J. Y. (2021).
+Critical review of the definitions of the Bejan number-first law of thermodynamics.
+International Communications in Heat and Mass Transfer, 124, 105113.